 The most effective dewormers against roundworms are pyrantal pamoate (Drontal®, Strongid®) and fenbendazole (Panacur®).
 These can be found over the counter.

-Because of the health risks associate with roundworm infestation, The American Association of Veterinary Parasitologists, recommends deworming puppies at 2, 4, 6, 8, and 12 weeks and providing monthly heartworm preventative that also kills roundworms.
+Because of the health risks associated with roundworm infestation, The American Association of Veterinary Parasitologists recommends deworming puppies at 2, 4, 6, 8, and 12 weeks and providing monthly heartworm preventative that also kills roundworms.

 Following treatment, worms are killed rapidly (the dewormer will anesthetize the worm so that it lets go of its grip on the intestinal tract and therefore dies once out of its environment), and the eggs will no longer be shed after two days.
 Dead or dying worms may be seen in the stool.
 A second treatment after two weeks is recommended to get rid of all stages of worms, since a new stage of worms may be migrating.